 - Update your Agency audit procedures and monitoring for compliance with this rule.

 Request updated policies & procedures from your agencies relating to this rule.

 The new rules also address emailing with consumers (Section 1006.6).
 While Email can be an effective way to communicate with consumers, and may be the preferred contact method, there are rules to consider, not only about the email address used, but also the content of the email.

 The CFPB mentions E-SIGN in their rules as well, as it relates to email communications.
 If you are not familiar with the E-SIGN rules, engage your legal team to ensure you are properly monitoring your agencies for compliance with E-SIGN.

 Permission is required for Emailing a consumer, but the CFPB provides various ways that permission can be granted.

 - Consumer used the email address to communicate with the debt collection about the debt and the consumer has not since opted out of communications to that email address

-- Debt collector has received prior consent directly from the consumer to use the email address to communicate about the debt and consumer has not withdrawn consent.
+- The debt collector has received prior consent directly from the consumer to use the email address to communicate about the debt and consumer has not withdrawn consent.

 - Email can be passed from the creditor to the Agency – provided:

-- The creditor has used the email address to communicate with the consumer about the debt, and consumer did not ask creditor to stop using the email address.
+- The creditor has used the email address to communicate with the consumer about the debt, and the consumer did not ask the creditor to stop using the email address.